panda3d/panda3d-docs/programming/internal-structures/procedural-generation/custom-vertex-format.rst

       array->add_column(InternalName::make("vertex"), 3,
                         Geom::NT_float32, Geom::C_point);

-The parameters to addColumn() are, in order, the column name, the number of components, the numeric type, and the contents specification.
+The parameters to :meth:`~.GeomVertexArrayFormat.add_column()` are, in order, the column name, the number of components, the numeric type, and the contents specification.
 See :ref:`geomvertexformat` for a detailed description of each of these parameters and their appropriate values.
 You may also supply an optional fifth parameter, which specifies the byte offset within the row at which the column's data begins; but normally you should omit this to indicate that the column's data immediately follows the previous column's data.

+.. only:: cpp

-Note that the column name should be an InternalName object, as returned by a call to InternalName.make().
+   Note that the column name should be an :class:`.InternalName` object, as returned by a call to :meth:`.InternalName.make()`.
 This is Panda's mechanism for tokenizing a string name, to allow for fast name lookups during rendering.
 Other than this detail, the column name is really just an arbitrary string.

-It is your responsibility to ensure that all of the parameters passed to addColumn() are appropriate for the column you are defining.
+It is your responsibility to ensure that all of the parameters passed to :meth:`~.GeomVertexArrayFormat.add_column()` are appropriate for the column you are defining.
 The column data will be stored exactly as you specify.
 When rendering, Panda will attempt to convert the column data as it is stored to whatever format your graphics API (e.g. OpenGL or DirectX) expects to receive.

 For instance, to define a vertex format that includes a vertex position and a (U, V) texture coordinate: